neuralpain/mind-map/README_EN.md

 - [x] Support collaborative editing
 - [x] Support demo mode

+> [!NOTE]
-The following plug-ins are officially provided, which can be introduced on demand according to demand (the high probability that a certain function will not take effect is because you have not introduced a corresponding plug-in), please check the documentation for specific usage methods:
+> The following plug-ins are officially provided, which can be introduced according to the demand (the probability that a certain function will not take effect is because you have not introduced a corresponding plug-in).
+Please check the documentation for specific usage methods:
+>
 > - RichText (node rich text plug-in),
 > -  Select (mouse multi-select node plug-in)
 > - Drag (node drag-and-drop plug-in)